Ilse547/SE42-datasciencebasics/README.md

 ### Questions:
 1. Which bird species are the most commonly observed overall?
 2. How do bird sightings vary over the year?
-3. What are the seasonal patterns in bird observations?
-4. Which species show the most significant changes in observation frequency over the years?
+3. Which species show the most significant changes in observation frequency over the years?

 ## Files:
 The questions are answered using the matching jupyter notebook or python file